doulabglobal/vigia-incubanet-framework/vif/10-templates.md

 ## **10.1 Purpose of the Templates & Tools Section**

-This section provides **ready‑to‑use, operational templates** that enable governments, incubators, universities, investors, and ecosystem stakeholders to execute the Vigía IncubaNet Framework (VIF) with consistency and discipline.
+This section provides **ready‑to‑use, operational templates** that enable governments, incubators, universities, investors, and ecosystem stakeholders to execute the Vigía Incubation Framework (VIF) with consistency and discipline.

 The templates ensure:
 - Unified national standards